wayslog/aster/README.md

 ```
 [[clusters]]
 # name of the cluster.
-Each cluster means one front-end port.
+Each cluster must has the unique name.

 name="test-redis-cluster"